-August - Sold 33.4% interest in Envestra, while retaining the operation and management of the assets until 2027.
+August — Sold 33 per cent interest in Envestra, while retaining the operation and management of the assets until 2027.

-December - Entered an agreement to acquire the 543km QCLNG Pipeline in Queensland.
+December — Entered an agreement to acquire the 543-kilometre QCLNG Pipeline in Queensland.

 June — Finalised acquisition of QCLNG Pipeline (now Wallumbilla Gladstone Pipeline).

-December - Completed construction and commissioning of the 293km Eastern Goldfields Pipeline in Western Australia.
+November — Completed construction and commissioning of the 293-kilometre Eastern Goldfields Pipeline in Western Australia.

-March - Launched unconditional, off-market takeover bid for Ethane Pipeline Income Fund (EPX), owner of the Ethane Pipeline.
-APA currently owns 6.08% of EPX securities.
+March — Launched unconditional, off-market takeover bid for Ethane Pipeline Income Fund (EPX), owner of the Ethane Pipeline.
+APA currently owns 6.08 per cent of EPX securities.

-Acquired the remaining 50% of the Diamantina Power Station project not already owned.
+— Acquired the remaining 50 per cent of the Diamantina Power Station project not already owned.